 Companies like H&R Block are empowering employees with over 60 years of tax data, using IBM’s Watson to help sort through it all and give customers the best possible experience while doing taxes.
 Not only does this make the whole trip quicker for the consumer, it also instills confidence in the workforce - confidence to make quick and agile decisions in the consumer’s favor.
 That being said, it’s obvious that when employees are armed with data we all win.

 This is a driving principle behind the Fenix IDP as well; while its customer-facing delivery dates and low shipping prices are improving sales metrics, the backend is exposing the data that makes these improvements possible to the seller’s operations team.
 That translates to the ability to tweak shipping-related operational variables like order cut-off times, lead times, carrier pickup times, operating days/hours, and other parameters on a fulfillment location basis; you can even take a particular location temporarily offline or tack an extra buffer onto it to account for unforeseen issues like extreme weather.

-The IDP also empowers operational employees through its reporting, which allows them to identify order hold-ups in real time and even to look at shipment data over time to uncover potential operational process improvement or ship-cost-reduction opportunities.
+The IDP also empowers operational employees through its reporting, which allows them to identify order hold-ups in real time and even to look at shipment data over time to uncover potential operational process improvement or ship-cost-reduction opportunities at 2020 NRF.

-What do you think about these trends?
+What do you think about these 2020 NRF trends?
 Please leave a comment below and let us know.